ArturrrZ/djangopytestworkflow/README.md

-#Practice ot deploy to Heroku
+# Practice to deploy to Heroku
-## I'm using 2methods Heroku GUI connected to github with automated deploy
+1. I'm using 2 methods Heroku GUI connected to github with automated deploy
-## and Heroku CLI with credentials to deploy in my CI CD pipeline
+2. and Heroku CLI with credentials to deploy in my CI CD pipeline